jackzhenguo/go_study/_posts/2023-2-16-Go-concurrent.md

+Today blog I will talk about go concurrent.

 ### Introduction

 One of the most exciting characters of GO langauge is its parallel running to finish the task in a very high speed.